Last Updated on

 Can you still eat carbohydrates on a sugar detox?

 Yes!
 But be mindful of your intake and the source.
-Avoid simple carbs like bread, pasta, sweet treats, and processed snacks.
+Avoid simple and processed carbs like bread, pasta, sweet treats, and processed snacks.
 Instead, eat a moderate serving of starchy vegetables, legumes, or whole grains and pair with fat and protein to keep blood sugar levels stable.

 Avoid alcohol, which introduces additional toxins as well as sugar to your system.